 Ballet Standards B is a continuing classical ballet class for 7 & 8 year old boys and girls.
 Students learn proper placement and French terminology at the barre and in the center.
 Good posture, poise and musicality are emphasized within a fun and creative environment.

-Teen Ballet I covers the same basic fundamentals of classical ballet as Ballet I, but is geared towards the older dancer who may progress a bit faster and may include the continued syllabus Ballet I-C. The teachers of this level are careful to teach the basics and keep the students interest by varying steps and music.
+Open Level Ballet covers the same basic fundamentals of classical ballet as Ballet I, but is geared towards the older dancer who may progress a bit faster and may include the continued syllabus Ballet I-C. The teachers of this level are careful to teach the basics and keep the students interest by varying steps and music.